 (2) It is unlawful for any person to be in the voting booth with any elector except as provided in subsection (1).
-A person at a polling place or early voting site, or within 100 feet of the entrance of a polling place or early voting site, may not solicit any elector in an effort to provide assistance to vote pursuant to subsection (1).
+A person at a polling place, a secure ballot intake station location, or an early voting site, or within 150 feet of a secure ballot intake station location or the entrance of a polling place or an early voting site, may not solicit any elector in an effort to provide assistance to vote pursuant to subsection (1).
 Any person who violates this subsection commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.